jeremyBanks/save/README.md

         --allow-empty
             Create the commit even if it contains no changes

-    -n, --dry-run
-            Prepare the commit, but don't actually update any references in Git.

-            The commit will be written to the Git database, so it is still possible for the user to manually add a reference to it.

-    -x, --prefix <PREFIX_HEX>
-            The required commit hash or prefix, in hex.

-            [default: the first four hex digits of the commit's tree hash]

-            [env: SAVE_COMMIT_PREFIX=]
+SIGNATURE OPTIONS:
     -t, --timestamp <TIMESTAMP>
             Override the system clock timestamp value

             [env: SAVE_TIMESTAMP=]

     -0, --timeless
-            Use the next available timestamp after the previous commit, regardless of the current timestamp.

-            If there is no previous commit, this uses the next available timestamp after the current time (or value provided to `--timestamp`) rounded down to the closest multiple of `0x1000000` (a period of ~6 months).
+            Use the next available timestamp after the parent commit's timestamps, regardless of the actual current clock time.
+Assuming there is a parent commit, this is equivalent to `--timestamp=0`.
+If we're creating an initial commit (with no parents), this uses the next available timestamp after the current time (or value provided to `--timestamp`) rounded down to the closest multiple of `0x1000000` (a period of ~6 months).

             This can be used to help produce deterministic timestamps and commit IDs for reproducible builds.